-The Department of the Prime Minister and Cabinet led the development of the Strategy, in collaboration with other agencies and with input from people and groups across New Zealand.
+The Department of the Prime Minister and Cabinet is leading the development and implementation of the Strategy, in collaboration with other agencies and with input from people and groups across New Zealand.

 We also drew on insights from other recent public engagement, the best evidence from social science, and thinking from Māori and Pacific wellbeing models and frameworks.

 A reference group of experts working in the field of child and youth wellbeing supported the development of the Strategy.
 Members included iwi and community development leaders and specialists in the education, child health, justice and social sectors.

 Other government and children’s focussed agencies were also consulted.
 Further sector engagement and reference groups acted as sounding boards to test thinking as the Strategy was developed.

 - Find out more about the engagement process and what we heard

 - Find out more about the submissions we received